Supporting Pupils with Additional Needs

 - Information received from outside agencies and pre- schools e.g. Speech and Language Therapist, Paediatricians etc.

 We offer a wide variety of pastoral support for children who are encountering emotional difficulties.
 We are a caring, understanding staff who look after our children and parents.
 We fully recognise that children may go through crisis in their lives for short periods of time or longer periods of time.
 We aim to utilise the support we are lucky enough to have in school to support all children through these times NOT just the ones identified as having SEND needs.

-Your child's class teacher is the first person to contact with concerns about your child's overall wellbeing.
+Your child’s class teacher is the first person to contact with concerns about your child’s overall wellbeing.
 Intervention may be put into place to support your child.
-If progress is little to none and further support is needed, the class teacher will liaise with the SENDCo/SEMH SLE in school who will give advice and support and put a plan of action into place.
-This may involve support from our Pastoral Team.
+If progress is little to none and further support is needed, the class teacher will liaise with the SENDCo and ELSA in school who will give advice and support and put a plan of action into place.

 Woolden Hill School recognise that pupils with medical needs may need additional support.